 * This information was taken from the 2016 EPA Recycling Economic Information Report

-By diverting recyclables materials from landfills, immediate benefits are produced for companies by reducing waste disposal fees and the sale of recycled materials.
+By diverting recyclable materials from landfills, immediate benefits are produced for companies by reducing waste disposal fees and the sale of recycled materials.

 Retaining Local Employers